garethjmsaunders/blog-posts/vision-blog/2019-08-30-The importance of small user stories.md

 Jeffries again, "To me, the important thing in Real Agile [his emphasis] is to pick the next few things to do, and do them promptly.
 The key question is to find the most valuable things to do, and to do them quickly.
 Doing them quickly comes down to doing small slices of high value, and iterating rapidly.
 Story cost estimation doesn't help much with that, if at all."

 Identify small slices of high value and do them quickly.
 Large stories packed with multiple acceptance criteria use-cases cannot be done quickly.
 At best these are likely to be big slices of varying value – items of low value nestled alongside items of high value.
 Rather than arguing whether a user story is worth five points or eight, Jeffries would rather energy and focus were given to breaking down stories into "small slices of high value".
-That will also naturally identify any elements of low value that can be scheduled later or simply dropped.
+That will also naturally identify any elements of low value that can be scheduled later or simply dropped—'could' or 'won't' in MoSCoW prioritisation parlance.

 When you create small user stories, each one offering high value and deliverable within a day, the question of size eventually becomes redundant.
 Teams can simply measure their velocity by the number of stories completed.
 I like that idea.